“The way to gain power, is to save power.”

 In some Tibetan traditions they meditate for short periods throughout the day.
 This can fit nicely into work situations, where regular breaks are recommended to refresh the body and mind.
 A short meditation is especially beneficial at such times.
 It’s said that after awhile the numerous little meditations merge with other activities into one continuous meditation.

-When I first started meditating seriously I was inspired by the Buddha’s legendary vow to not move from his spot under the Bo Tree until he realized enlightenment.
+When I first started meditating seriously I was inspired by the Buddha’s legendary vow to not move from his spot under the protective cover of a fig tree until he realized enlightenment.
 I’d get into the full lotus, grit my teeth, and force myself to remain still, despite increasing discomfort.
 Eventually I’d remember there was something more important to do — like cleaning the oven.

 It was a great relief to finally discover that it was OK to alternate periods of sitting with walking, while still remaining on the same general spot.